OscarJauffret/FlowshopSLS/README.md

 Where --tei represents a neighborhood order of transpose -> exchange -> insert and --tie represents a neighborhood order of transpose -> insert -> exchange.

 ---

+# Testing the project
+To run the algorithms multiple times and gather statistics, you can use the `runII` or `runVND` scripts.
+These scripts can be found in the `src` directory.
+They will both run each version of the algorithm 10 times and gather statistics about the results.
+The results will be saved in a file called `resultsII.csv` or `resultsVND.csv` respectively in the `results` directory.

+> [!Caution]
+> The proposed `runII` and `runVND` scripts expect the `pfsp` executable to be in the `bin` directory.